ultimate-pms/ultimate-media-server-core/readme.md

 **@UPDATE:**

 ```
-I realise there's a lot here, I'll add some screen-shots and do a proper blog
+There's a lot here, I'll add some screen-shots and do a proper blog write-up on this one day so you
-write-up on this one day so you can see it all working, for now you'll have to
-take my word If you want to "cut the cord"...
+can see it all working, for now you'll have to take my word If you want to "cut the cord" - You're
-You're not going to get much better than this!
+not going to get much better than this!
 ```

 --------------------------------------------